esphome/esphome-docs/components/micronova.rst

 .. note::

-    For al text sensors, sensors, numbers, buttons and switches hereafter most of the the default **memory_location** and **memory_address** parameters will work so you should not specify them.
+    For all text sensors, sensors, numbers, buttons and switches hereafter most of the the default **memory_location** and **memory_address** parameters will work so you should not specify them.
 However your Micronova boad may require you to specify alternate values.
 So every text sensor, button, switch or number accepts these parameters: